Last Updated on

 You can also customize a FreshBook invoice, there is an option to send payment reminders, and with FreshBooks you can manage different rates of multiple projects.

 All plans include unlimited invoices you can customize, automatic late payment reminders and fees, features to help you track time, data that is 100% secured and automatically backed up, and invoice status tracking and updates.
-You can also add and categorize expenses, accept online credit card payments, and it works on any device: computer, tablet or mobile.
+You can also add and categorize expenses, accept online credit card payments, and it works on any device: computer, tablet or mobile, ios and android.

 Online reviewers appreciate how accounting for the business is made so much easier with FreshBooks.
 They like the guided step-by-step wizard and help boxes that appear each time you perform a task like adding a new customer or creating a new invoice.
 Time and again, ease of use came up in online reviews of FreshBooks with many calling it the best in the industry.